clambro/black-hole-thesis/docs/description.md

 # What is Going on in this Repo?

-This is a detailed, but not-too-technical explanation of the physics and computational techniques at work in this black hole simulation.
+This is a detailed explanation of the physics and computational techniques at work in this black hole simulation.
 It is intended for an intelligent, but general audience.
 Equations will be included for illustration and completeness, but you do not need to understand them to understand the discussion.
 Remember that you live in the age of AI, and AI is more than capable of helping you understand anything in here that confuses you!

 The three main references that this work is based on are:
 - Matthew W. Choptuik: [Universality and scaling in gravitational collapse of a massless scalar field](https://blackholes.tecnico.ulisboa.pt/gritting/pdf/black_holes/Choptuik_Universality-and-scaling-in-gravitational-collapse-of-a-massless-scalar-field.pdf)